 - November/December 2015 – Chosen artist participates in sale-and-signing events

 Artist ideas must have an Alaska Railroad theme to be considered.
 For 2012/13, we sought a focus on Seward.
 For 2014, we sought a focus on the Hurricane Turn flag stop service or the railroad's role in the community of Nenana.
 The focus for the 2015 print was train service or railroad infrastructure in Portage, Whittier or along the Whittier Branch (Portage to Whittier).
-A preferred focus for the 2016 print will be announced in November 2014.
+A preferred focus, if any, for the 2016 print will be announced in November 2014.

 Artists chosen to design the artwork as the basis for a print are paid $3,000, and are given 10 artist proofs and 20 posters.
 The artist must agree to participate in sale-and-signing events in Anchorage and in Fairbanks, typically organized in December.
 Additional community locations may be added depending upon the print subject.
 The Alaska Railroad will pay for the artist’s travel expenses.
 The Alaska Railroad retains all and exclusive rights to the artwork.